Plug-and-Play Latent Feature Editing for Orientation-Adaptive Quantitative Susceptibility Mapping Neural Networks: Theory and Method

 \subsection{iQSM+ Network Architecture}

-The network architecture of the proposed iQSM+ is constructed by inserting the proposed novel OA-LFE module into our recently developed iQSM network \citep{b13}, which consists of a learnable LoT Layer and a traditional U-net.
+As shown in the bottom part of Fig. \ref{fig2}, the network architecture of the proposed iQSM+ is constructed by inserting the proposed novel OA-LFE module into our recently developed iQSM network \citep{b13}, which consists of a learnable LoT Layer and a traditional U-net.
 The details of the PnP OA-LFE module and the base LoT-Unet from iQSM are detailed as follows: